 Lost Lake debuted last fall and drew more than 45,000 people to Steele Indian School Park for a three-day festival that included sets by Chance the Rapper, Run the Jewels, The Killers, Major Lazer, Huey Lewis and the News, Odesza, The Roots, and Pixies.

-Year two's lineup, which was announced in April, was set to include performances by SZA, Future, Imagine Dragons, The Chainsmokers, Kamasi Washington, A$AP Ferg, Janelle Monáe, and Phoebe Bridgers.
+announced in April, was set to include performances by SZA, Future, Imagine Dragons, The Chainsmokers, Kamasi Washington, A$AP Ferg, Janelle Monáe, and Phoebe Bridgers.

 Tickets for Lost Lake 2018 went on sale in April and were going for $169.50 for three-day general admission and $499.50 for VIP passes.

 Superfly, which also puts on the annual Bonnaroo music festival in Tennessee, states that all Lost Lake ticket holders will be automatically refunded in full, including processing fees, within the next seven to 10 business days.
-Those who have questions or issues regarding their refunds are asked to e-mail email@example.com.
+Those who have questions or issues regarding their refunds are asked to e-mail [email protected].

 The company also stated that it will distribute $25,000 it raised via last year's event to several Valley charitable organizations, including Rosie's House, Arizona School for the Arts, Native American Connections, and the Phoenix Parks Foundation.
 It will also reportedly match those funds for a total contribution of $50,000.